snuffpuppet/UTest/README.md

         };
       }
 ```
 4. After the TESTS variable, we will be creating our unit testing wrapper.
 This creates the testManager which is passed the object containing all your test suites.
-It also handles optional arguments that can be used to set up configuratipon for the tests in your test suite.
+It also handles optional arguments that can be used to set up configuration for the tests in your test suite.

    First, lets just initialise the Unit Testing Framework
 ```javascript